rupnarainP/mamaMoney/README.md

 <b>Testing:</b>
 1. Can use an application like Postman to test the endpoint: "http://localhost:8080/mamamoney/ussd".
 2. In Postman, click on "File", then select "Import".
-3. Drag and drop the postman collection found in "src/test/Postman" into the window and import it.
+3. Select "Upload Files" in Postman.
+The Postman collection found in "src/test/Postman".
 5. Each request is labelled as the Menu screen.